-Dialkyl ortho-phthalate (o-DAPS) is used in the manufacture of some hard acrylic night guards to give them the thermoplastic nature.
-While people are exposed to phthalates from an array of products & sources such as dietary sources, teething rings & toys, indoor air pollution and, to a lesser extent, dermal contact, human health effects from phthalates at low environmental doses are currently unknown.
+Dialkyl ortho-phthalate (o-DAPS) is used in the manufacturing of some hard acrylic night guards to give them the thermoplastic nature.
+While people are exposed to phthalates from an array of products and sources –such as dietary sources, teething rings & toys, indoor air pollution, and to a lesser extent, dermal contact– human health effects from phthalates at low environmental doses are currently unknown.

 Sentinel Dental Night Guards do not contain phthalates

-“Are Sentinel Mouth Guards & Night Guards Silicon Free?”
+Are Sentinel Mouth Guards & Night Guards Silicone Free?

 BPA is linked with

-•breast, brain & prostate cancer
+• Breast, brain & prostate cancer

 • Attention related disorders

 • Early onset puberty